cdlInterfaces object

 Description

-objects are a special type of computed cdlOptions
+The cdlInterfaces objects are a special type of computed cdlOptions object.

-object.
-They provide an abstraction mechanism that can be used to simplify xCDL expressions.
-A cdlInterfaces
+They provide an abstraction mechanism that can be used to simplify xCDL

 As an example, suppose that some package relies on the presence of code that implements the standard kernel scheduling interface.
 However, the requirement is no more stringent than this, so the constraint can be satisfied by the mlqueue scheduler, the bitmap scheduler, or any additional schedulers that may get implemented in the future.
 A first attempt at expressing the dependency might be: